xetrazxz/archinstall/README.md

 ** cleaninstall.sh -----> Autocreate 1GB EFI + Choice to use rest patition for arch or provide size

-** dualboot.sh ------> make sure to make seperate partition from windows > other wise it wont work
+** dualboot.sh [WIP] ------> make sure to make seperate partition from windows > other wise it wont work